 While it may still be August and in my mind summer just began, all over the country kids are already heading back to school!
 While a balanced breakfast is important for all children and adults, it’s even more essential that student-athletes are fitting in this important meal before they head to use their brains for most of the day.
 Continue reading →

-Disclosure: By posting this recipe I am entering a recipe contest sponsored by the Wild Blueberry Association of North America and I am eligible to win prizes associated with the contest.
+Disclosure: I received free samples of Libby’s fruits mentioned in this post.
+By posting this recipe I am entering a recipe contest sponsored by Libby’s Fruits and Vegetables and am eligible to win prizes associated with the contest.
 I was not compensated for my time.

 I feel as if my job has taken a quick turn to being less of a dietitian and more of a healthy food trend expert!
 Since the Fancy Food Show at the end of June, I’ve written a few articles and chatted about food trends on 6 ABC Philadelphia, and created these trendy treats for you, too!
 Continue reading →